 Listen to the podcast

-Eventually, Jack committed adultery, and Shelley’s fears came to pass.
-The thing she dreaded—losing Jack—happened.
+Eventually, Biff committed adultery, and Mable’s fears came to pass.
+The thing she dreaded—losing Biff—happened.
 It was a “self-fulfilling prophecy.”
 How did they arrive at this place in their marriage?
-How could they have built their marriage on a better foundation?
+How could they have built their covenant on a better foundation?

-To answer these questions, you have to go back to God’s original design for the male and the female and how the effects of sin altered His intent.
+To answer these questions, you have to go back to God’s original design for Adam and Eve and how the effects of sin altered His intent.
 The Lord made Adam for Himself (Genesis 2:7).
 He created Adam in His image (leader) and gave him things to do (work).
 It was a perfect world from Adam’s perspective.
-He basked in the glory of the Lord and spent his time doing things for the Lord.
+He basked in the glory of the Lord and spent his time doing things for God.

 Put yourself in Eve’s shoes.
 If you had to hook your wagon to a man, what would you be thinking?
 “If I have to submit to your leadership and provision, you better love and protect me.”